 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-There have been double digit declines in the inventory levels in all price ranges shown above except the the \$300K - \$400K market.
-The largest decline is a 20% decline in bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only take two months (!!) to burn through the under \$200K inventory.
+There have been declines in the inventory levels of all price ranges shown above -- though the largest declines in inventory over the past year have been in the \$400K+ range bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only take two months (!!) to burn through the under \$200K inventory.
 Many consider a six month supply to be a balance between buyers and sellers.